-Religious leaders as well as private citizens stated they were reluctant to speak out publicly about religious freedom issues due to fear of harassment, ostracism, or public shaming by their family members, friends, and neighbors.
-Numerous citizens stated that the government’s suspicion of religion continued to be mirrored in the private sector, and that membership in a minority religious organization or even “excessive” expressions of religiosity could result in the loss of employment opportunities and frequently triggered harassment.
-Members of minority religious groups reported societal prejudices against religious groups that were not Sunni Muslim or Russian Orthodox.
+Minority religious groups said persons who were not Sunni Muslim or Russian Orthodox continued to report harassment, such as public shaming by family members, friends, and neighbors.
+Some religious leaders stated that the government’s suspicion of religion continued to be mirrored by private sector employers, and that membership in a minority religious organization or even “excessive” expressions of religiosity – including by members of the dominant Sunni Muslim community – could result in the loss of employment opportunities and frequently triggered harassment.
 According to Christian community leaders, Muslims who converted to Christianity faced pressure from families, friends, and local communities to return to their former faith.

-In meetings and official correspondence with government officials, the Ambassador, other U.S. embassy representatives, and other U.S. government officials expressed concern about religious freedom issues, including the legal status of conscientious objectors, the ability of religious groups to register or reregister, restrictions on the import of religious literature, and other factors that contributed to Turkmenistan’s designation as a Country of Particular Concern (CPC) under the International Religious Freedom Act of 1998.
-During an April religious freedom roundtable hosted by the Ambassador, eight minority religious groups discussed religious freedom challenges with embassy staff and high-ranking members of the diplomatic corps.
-Throughout the year, the Ambassador and other embassy officials visited places of worship of minority religious groups, including a Christian Orthodox church, a Baha’i worship center, and a Sunni mosque, to show support for these communities and provide a forum to discuss their concerns.
+In meetings and official correspondence with government officials, the Ambassador, other U.S. embassy representatives, and other U.S. government officials expressed concern about some religious freedom issues, including the legal status of conscientious objectors, the registration process, and other factors that had contributed to Turkmenistan’s designation as a Country of Particular Concern (CPC) under the International Religious Freedom Act of 1998.
+Embassy representatives advocated for an official announcement of an internationally recognized alternative service for conscientious objectors and urged the government to continue to refrain from arresting, detaining, or harassing religious practitioners.
+During June and September roundtables hosted by the Ambassador, leaders of 10 minority religious groups discussed religious freedom challenges in the country.
+Throughout the year, the Ambassador and other embassy officials visited places of worship of minority religious groups, including a Christian Orthodox church, a Baha’i worship center, and a Sunni mosque, to show support for those communities and provide a forum to discuss their concerns.

-Since 2014, Turkmenistan has been designated as a CPC for having engaged in or tolerated particularly severe violations of religious freedom.
-On November 15, 2021, the Secretary of State again designated Turkmenistan as a CPC and announced a waiver of the sanctions that accompany designation as required in the “important national interest of the United States.”
+Since 2014, Turkmenistan has been designated as a CPC for having engaged in or tolerated “particularly severe violations of religious freedom.”
+On November 30, 2022, the Secretary of State again designated Turkmenistan as a CPC and announced a waiver of the sanctions that accompany designation as required in the “important national interest of the United States.”

 Section I. Religious Demography

-The U.S. government estimates the total population at 5.6 million (midyear 2021).
+The U.S. government estimates the total population at 5.6 million (mid-year 2022).
 According to U.S. government estimates, the country is 89 percent Muslim (mostly Sunni), 9 percent Eastern Orthodox, and 2 percent other.
 There are small communities of Jehovah’s Witnesses, Shia Muslims, Baha’is, Roman Catholics, members of the International Society for Krishna Consciousness, and evangelical Christians, including Baptists and Pentecostals.

 Most ethnic Russians and Armenians identify as Orthodox Christian and generally are members of the Russian Orthodox Church or Armenian Apostolic Church.
 Some ethnic Russians and Armenians are also members of smaller Protestant groups.